Jesús A. del Alamo

 Xtreme Transistors

 Microelectronics has transformed human society in the last 60 years like no other technology before.
-The microelectronics revolution has brought immeasurable improvements in the quality of life for billions of people through its impact on communications, computation, health, transportation, energy, education and entertainment, to name a few areas of human concern.
+The microelectronics revolution has brought immeasurable improvements in the quality of life for billions of people around the world through its impact on communications, computation, health, transportation, energy, education and entertainment, to name a few areas of human concern.
 As microelectronics becomes transformed into nanoelectronics, the challenges to maintain this revolutionary progress and the benefits that come with it mount.

 Our research group at MIT investigates new transistor designs with the goal of pushing the frontiers of electronics to higher frequencies, higher speed, smaller size, lower power consumption, higher operating temperature or to switch electrical power or amplify electrical signals at higher power levels.
 This is relevant for applications in computation, communications, signal processing, and energy management.
 Our research currently emphasizes III-V and III-N compound semiconductors but we are also interested in newer materials such as diamond.